Kevin-Pember/programming_knowledge_base/pages/Algorithmic Paradigms.md

 - Definition
-	- Concepts that define a General design pattern to a
+	- Concepts that define a General design pattern to a algorithm
+- Examples
+	- #Greedy_Algorithm
+	-
+-